1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 All weight measurements were done with a precision scale (Kern PCB 2500-2; Kern&Sohn GmbH, Balingen-Frommern; Germany; maximum weight = 2500 g; d = 0.01 g).

-ZeoSys stored all AGCs for a further four weeks at least, due to regulatory reasons before starting the desorption and recovery process.
+ZeoSys stored all AGCs for a further four weeks at least, due to regulatory reasons.
+Before starting the desorption and recovery process they weighed all AGCs (Sartorius Cubis II MCA5201S-2S00-0; Sartorius AG, Göttingen; Germany; maximum weight = 5200 g; d = 0.1 g).
 Afterwards, they sent us the information about the total amount of sevoflurane recovered from all 20 AGCs.

 3.4 Outcome